Best UK Universities for LLM for Indian Students (2026–2027 Guide)

 4. University College London (UCL)

-• Key Areas: Human Rights, Commercial Law, Technology Law
+• Top Specialisations: Human Rights, Technology Law, Commercial Law

-UCL offers one of the widest ranges of electives, allowing students to customise their LLM according to career goals.
+UCL offers one of the widest ranges of elective subjects, allowing students to customise their LLM based on career goals, especially in emerging areas like tech law and human rights.

 5. King’s College London